Products of manifolds with fibered corners: Introduction

 While a fair amount has been written about manifolds with fibered corners, this article establishes some aspects of an associated \emph{category}, in particular the existence of products and fiber products in this category.
 The results presented here will have applications to the construction of various pseudodifferential calculi associated to manifolds with fibered corners.
 In particular, these results are used in an essential way in \cite{KR1} and \cite{KR2}, the authors' work on elliptic pseudodifferential operator analysis and $L^2$-cohomology of QFB manifolds.
-In fact, it will be shown in a forthcoming work that a wide variety of existing pseudodifferential caculi adapted to various geometric settings can be constructed within the fibered corners category, and that doing so simplifies and clarifies many of their features.
+In fact, it will be shown in a forthcoming work that a wide variety of the known pseudodifferential caculi adapted to various geometric settings can be constructed within the category of manifolds with fibered corners introduced below, and that doing so simplifies and clarifies many of their features.
+This suggests that the fibered corners category may be the appropriate setting in which to answer a question posed by Richard Melrose, namely to axiomatize and subsequently classify all `generalized products', meaning the sequences of spaces $X_1, X_2, X_3,\ldots$ and maps between these spaces which satisfy certain properties enjoyed by the projection maps and diagonal inclusions when $X_1$, $X_2$, and $X_3$ are the respective single, double and triple spaces of a geometric pseudodifferential calculus.

-In more detail, a \emph{fibered corners structure}\footnote{variously known also as a `resolution structure', `iterated boundary fibration structure', or simply `iterated structure' \cite{DLR, AM, ALMP}} on a compact (not necessarily connected) manifold with corners $X$ consists of a locally trivial fiber bundle structure $\bfib H : H \to \bfb H$ (hereafter simply called a fibration) on each boundary hypersurface $H$ (again not necessarily connected), the base $\bfb H$ and typical fiber $\bff H$ of which are also manifolds with corners (and in fact fibered corners), satisfying a comparability condition wherever two hypersurfaces intersect (see Definition~\ref{D:fc}), which among other things determines a partial order on the set $\M 1(X)$ of boundary hypersurfaces, in which $H < H'$ whenever $H \cap H' \neq \emptyset$ and $H$ has a strictly coarser fibration.
-As a matter of notation, we write $H \sim H'$ when $H$ and $H'$ are comparable, meaning $H = H'$, $H < H'$, or $H' < H$.
+In more detail, a \emph{fibered corners structure}\footnote{variously known also as a `resolution structure', `iterated boundary fibration structure', or simply `iterated structure' \cite{DLR, AM, ALMP}} on a compact (not necessarily connected) manifold with corners $X$ consists of a locally trivial fiber bundle structure $\bfib G : G \to \bfb G$ (hereafter simply called a fibration) on each boundary hypersurface $G$ (again not necessarily connected), the base $\bfb G$ and typical fiber $\bff G$ of which are also manifolds with corners (and in fact fibered corners), satisfying a comparability condition wherever two hypersurfaces intersect (see Definition~\ref{D:fc}).
+Among other things this determines a partial order on the set $\M 1(X)$ of boundary hypersurfaces, in which $G < G'$ whenever $G \cap G' \neq \emptyset$ and $G$ has a strictly coarser fibration (meaning that $G$ is associated with a smaller stratum when $X$ is associated with a stratified space).
+As a matter of notation, we write $G \sim G'$ when $G$ and $G'$ are comparable, meaning $G = G'$, $G < G'$, or $G' < G$.